ibm-cloud-docs/vmwaresolutions/services/managing_ices.md

 2. Scroll down to the **Services** section, and then click **IBM Cloud Expert Services** on the **Professional Services** card.
 3. On the {{site.data.keyword.cloud_notm}} Expert Services page, in the **Engage Cloud Expert Services Pre-Sales** box, click **Request a consultation**.

-  An IBM Cloud Expert Services representative contacts you by using your {{site.data.keyword.cloud_notm}} contact information to help you with the solution that you need.
+  An IBM Cloud Expert Services representative will contact you by using your {{site.data.keyword.cloud_notm}} contact information to help you with the solution that you need.

 ## Related links
 {: #managing_ices-related}